syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 documentation: ug
 ---

-# Default Linear Gauge range
+# Default Linear Gauge Range

-A range is a visual element that helps you quickly visualize where a range falls on the axis track.
+A `range` is a visual element that helps you quickly visualize where a range falls on the axis track.
 Multiple ranges with different styles can be added to a linear gauge.
 The default style of range will be as below.

 {% highlight dart %}